-For frequent long-haul flyers (yes, we know that hasn't been a thing in 2020), noise-cancelling headphones are standard issue or, at least, they ought to be.
+For frequent long-haul flyers, noise-cancelling headphones are standard issue or, at least, they ought to be.
 That white noise a big aircraft’s engines and air-con systems produce is a killer.
 Cue a precise arrangement of microphones inside and outside the ear-cups of noise-cancelling headphones that continuously measure, compare and react to the sound-waves they detect.

 Essentially creating sound-waves to cancel-out the low frequencies, the latest trend is for noise-cancelling headphones to go wireless.
 However, a lot of models are both bulky and expensive, which means that you do have to shop around if you want something more compact or more affordable.

 Luckily, noise-cancelling earphones are now coming of age, with some great quality products to pick from across the price range.

 If you're looking to fully update your travel kit, then you'll need to make sure your headphones are packed inside the best suitcase or best carry-on luggage and you'll want to read T3's ultimate travel guide.

 Two companies dominate wireless noise cancelling headphones; Bose and Sony.
 When it comes to bulky wireless noise cancelling headphones aimed at business travellers, for every benchmark Bose there's a Sony lurking in the shadows.